Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 -VRCFury
 -Poiyomi's Toon Shader

+NOTES:
-This pack consists of three parts;
+- This pack consists of three parts;
-- VRCLens "Blue Dragon" Camera model with Tally Light
-- VRCLens "Sync Fix" tweak
+-- VRCLens "Blue Dragon" Camera model with Tally Light -- VRCLens "Sync Fix" tweak
-- VRCLens "Smooth zoom" tweak
+-- VRCLens "Smooth zoom" tweak

-Each part is optional and not reliant on other parts.
+- Each part is optional and not reliant on other parts.

-Note: "Vector3()" values can be directly copied and pasted into XYZ fields to fill all three values at once.
+- "Vector3()" values can be directly copied and pasted into XYZ fields to fill all three values at once.
+- Usage of VRCFury "Parameter Compressor" is RECOMMENDED to save sync-bits without having to remove stuff.

 QUICK CHECKLIST IF UPDATING/REAPPLYING VRCLENS AFTER ADDING THESE ADDONS:
 > Re-set GameObject <avatar>/VRCLens/WorldC/CamPickupAlways/PreviewBase Rotation X to 41 ( Vector3(41,0,0) )